OrhanAyyildizSDET/ebebek/src/test/java/Explanations.md

 -I used javascript executior and wait class in my test cases

+-I used configurations.properties file for base_url etc... and fro use it ı create configReader class

 -I find bugs and ı used jira to report them

 -I used postman and jira for manual testing